-3.1.1.
-All ports selected for inclusion in the INT Chart scheme (see Appendix 1, paragraph 3.1.1) must be included in large scale (that is, Berthing and Harbour Navigational Purpose) ENC schemes.
-Other ports, anchorages, offshore terminals and production areas may need ENCs designed to meet the individual navigational requirements of certain sectors of users, such as the needs of cruise liners.
+3.1.1 All ports that are selected for inclusion in the INT chart scheme, in accordance with the guidance at paragraph 3.1.1 of Section 100, must be included in large scale (that is, Berthing and Harbour Navigational Purpose) ENC schemes.
+Other ports, anchorages, offshore terminals and production areas may need ENCs designed to meet national requirements including the individual navigational requirements of certain sectors of users, such as the needs of cruise liners.